 If a sore does not get better after a few weeks or keeps coming back, see a doctor or dentist.
 He or she may prescribe a topical medicine, special mouthwash, or home remedy to help heal the sores.

-For medications that are applied directly to the sore, first blot the area dry with a tissue.
-Use a cotton swab to apply a small amount of the medication, and make sure your child doesn't eat or drink for at least 30 minutes to make sure that the medicine is not washed away.
+For medicines that are applied directly to the sore, first blot the area dry with a tissue.
+Use a cotton swab to apply a small amount of the medicine, and make sure your child doesn't eat or drink for at least 30 minutes to make sure that the medicine is not washed away.

 Help make canker sores less painful and prevent them from recurring by encouraging your child to:

 Although they can certainly be a pain, in most cases, canker sores aren't a huge problem.
 Many people have learned to deal with them — and your child can, too.